 Welcome to Illinois is a project created by The Resurrection Project (TRP), a nonprofit organization in Chicago that helps immigrants navigate the immigration system in collaboration with other immigrant-serving nonprofits.
 Welcome to Illinois supports recently arrived immigrants in accessing immigration legal services

-TPS & Work Permit Immigration Application Workshops for Recent Arrivals
+| TPS & Work Permit Immigration Application Workshops for Recent Arrivals

-• If you are a current shelter resident, please contact your case manager to register for an upcoming workshop.
+Step 1: CLICK HERE to use the screening form to determine if you are eligible to attend a workshop.
+If you are a current shelter resident, please contact your case manager to register for an upcoming workshop.

 Have questions?
 See the FAQ Section.